1ylwang/HeZhang1994.github.io/README.md

 ## Configuration and Estabilishment

-The following procedures for estabilishing website are partly reproduced from [GitHub User Guide](https://pages.github.com/).
+The following procedures for estabilishing website described in [GitHub User Guide](https://pages.github.com/) are partly reproduced here.

 1. Configure GitHub client on local computer by executing commands in Terminal.
 ```bash